Previous Workshops

 Above: Martin at his bookbinding workshop explaining the various workstations to be used.

-At the September meeting in 2024, Colleen Keelty, a longtime member of the Guild made a very passionate presentation of her workshop on Rudolph Koch.
+September meeting-2024: Colleen Keelty, a longtime member of the Guild, made a very passionate presentation with her workshop on Rudolph Koch.
 Colleen asked members to choose a Rudolf Koch period:

 1. Arts and Crafts which included open gothic like Fruhling.